Of all the paths you take in life, make sure a few of them are snow.

 Unfortunately, visitors have been very careless to litter around the temple.
 The whole excitement of climbing to the highest Shiva Temple just dropped straight down.
 Not only is it a place of worship, but the fact that people do not consider the dangers posed to the environment, was saddening.

 We then head towards Chandrashila peak which is another 1 kms steep climb, a path where I nearly gave up especially after almost slipping down at the edge of the trail.
 In approximately an hour, we make it to the breathtaking view of the summit.
 And needless to say, it was amazingly beautiful!
-And though this may sound cliché, I was just standing there, frozen in awe of the spectacular view all around me.
+And though this may sound cliché, I stood there, frozen in awe of the spectacular view all around me.
 The 360-degree view of the Garhwal and Kumaon ranges which includes the Mountains – Nandadevi, Chaukhumba, Trishul, Bandarpoonch, Bhagirathi and more; were just so beautiful!

 After spending about 45 minutes at the summit, comes the hardest part of the descent.
 Snow has increased as temperature drops and besides, we were also late.
 Not to mention, the fresh ice that has formed on the cemented trail.
 As the sun goes down the horizon, the sky becomes a canvas painting of pink, yellow and orange hues.
 And before we know it, the scene turns pitch dark, thus making it difficult to track our way back.
 There was only 1 solution – slide through the snow.
 And with all the sliding and gliding, we manage to reach the base.
 Only to be hungrily devouring on hot tea and Maggi – all our bruises forgotten!